-Intake of students with a professional education in the master environmental sciences (ES) Students with a professional education (in Dutch: HBO) and a scientific (e.g. (medical) biology, physics, chemistry) or environmental sciences background can be admitted to Environmental Sciences.
-There is no official transfer programme, but rather 'made-to-measure' transfer package is set up for the student.
+Intake of students with a professional education (in Dutch: HBO) in the master environmental sciences (ES)

+Students with a professional education and a scientific (e.g. (medical) biology, physics, chemistry) or environmental sciences background can be admitted to Environmental Sciences.
+There is no official bridging programme, but rather 'made-to-measure' transfer package is set up for the student.
+See also the appendix 'Admission criteria and rules for the MSc programme ES'.

 You are to request the permission of the examination committee before you can transfer from your professional education to the master of Environmental Sciences.
 Depending upon your background, you may have to take a number of subjects from the last two years of the bachelor-programme of Environmental Sciences.
 Roughly, you will have to follow a 2-2.5 year programme (about 150 credits) after your BSc in a professional education before obtaining your master's degree in Environmental Sciences.
-The bachelor programme is in Dutch!!
+Most courses of the bachelor programme are in Dutch!!